Chan Chak: Career

 In 1939 Chan, then a Rear Admiral, was sent to Hong Kong as Liaison Officer of the Nationalist Government.
 Under the cover as a stockbroker, he arranged for the transportation of materiel into China despite the Japanese blockade, and at the same time liaised with British colonial authorities, keeping the local Chinese population on-side, controlling the Triad gangs and identifying Japanese sympathisers.

 On 8 December 1941 the Battle of Hong Kong began; on Christmas Day the Governor, Sir Mark Aitchison Young, informed Chan of his intention to surrender to the Japanese.
 Chan decided to flee Hong Kong, and was given command of the five remaining Royal Navy Motor Torpedo Boats.
 In Aberdeen Harbour he and his entourage boarded the motor launch Cornflower II; while on the way to a rendezvous with the torpedo boats waiting south of Ap Lei Chau it was fired upon by Japanese forces.
 Chan ordered “Abandon Ship”, threw off his artificial leg, only to be shot at the left wrist; barely able to swim with one arm and one leg (he gave his life jacket to his bodyguard, who did not know how to swim), he was dragged ashore by his aide-de-camp, Lieutenant-Commander Henry Hsu.
 The torpedo boats came to their rescue, then headed towards Mirs Bay at high speed.
 From there the escapees, with the help of Chinese guerrillas, walked for four days through Japanese-occupied territories towards Huizhou in unoccupied China.

 Altogether sixty-eight British, Chinese and Danish intelligence, naval and marine personnel were saved in the breakout, including David Mercer MacDougall, who had worked with Chan on intelligence matters.
 For aiding in the escape of these British military personnel, Chan was made an honorary Knight Commander of the Order of the British Empire on 19 August 1942.

 From September 1945 to June 1946, Chan was the Mayor of Guangzhou.
-He died in Guangzhou on 31 August 1949, during the final weeks of the Chinese Civil War, officially from a stomach ulcer, although there was speculation that he was poisoned by agents of Chiang Kai-Shek.
+In 1948, Chan gathered the heads of all Chen clans from his ancestral home to convene at Hongkanpo in Haikou to create a comprehensive zupu.
+He died in Guangzhou on 31 August 1949, during the final weeks of the Communist takeover, officially from a stomach ulcer, although some allege that he was poisoned by Kuomintang agents.
+Chan was posthumously granted the rank of Admiral.

+Most of Chan's immediate family subsequently fled to Taiwan while some went to Singapore, where they formed the Chan Clan Association (陈氏社), the latter of whom kept in contact with the remaining relatives in Shagang district, Hainan.